 I’m still worried, what do I do?

 It is important to know you are taking these medications for a specific reason.
 But if you are still concerned, talk to your healthcare provider.
-He or she may prescribe a newer beta blocker or another medication that has less of an effect on heart rate.
+He or she may prescribe a different beta blocker or another medication that has less of an effect on heart rate.